Mastering Bathroom Layout Planning: The Complete Guide

 As you go about your planning, if you're having trouble fitting your fixtures in along with the appropriate distances, besides just downsizing the fixtures, you can explore various efficient storage methods that will reduce the space needed for storage.

-Some examples of these include built niches and medicine cabinets recessed into walls.
+Some examples of these include built-in niches and medicine cabinets recessed into walls.

 These not only free up more space for your fixtures, but also make your bathroom feel more spacious.